 Our warm supportive community of researchers eagerly seeks women and minority students, postdocs, research scientists, and faculty to promote diversity.

-(3) The College is searching more broadly for professors, teaching professors, and lecturers across all areas.
-See the College's open positions page for more details.
+Khoury College is searching more broadly for professors, teaching professors, and lecturers across all areas.
+See the college's open positions page for more details.

 At Northeastern, students interested in graduate studies on visualization have several degree programs to choose from.
 We offer PhD programs in Computer Science, Personal Health Informatics, Network Science, and Cybersecurity.
 We will help guide incoming students in applying to the appropriate degree program for their interests.

-Prof. Cody Dunne currently has two open and funded PhD positions, possibly focused on layered graph drawing / network visualization, reverse engineering software, cybersecurity and defense geospatial network visualization, SQL query visualization, temporal event sequence visualization esp. for healthcare, multidimensional data visualization, visualization perception and cognition, immersive analytics / virtual reality, and visualizing sensor fusion algorithms.
+(3) Prof. Cody Dunne currently has two open and funded PhD positions, possibly focused on layered graph drawing / network visualization, reverse engineering software, cybersecurity and defense geospatial network visualization, supply chain visualization, SQL query visualization, temporal event sequence visualization esp. for healthcare, multidimensional data visualization, and visualization perception and cognition.

 PhD students in these programs who are making acceptable progress are guaranteed at least five years of full funding.
 Spring PhD admission is available for exceptional students.